Ericsson/ecchronos/docs/METRICS.md

 this is an estimation based on the last repair of the table.
 The value should be `0` if there is no repair ongoing for this table.

-#### repairTimeTaken.keyspace.test.successful.true.table.table1
+#### repairSessions.keyspace.test.successful.true.table.table1

 | t          | count | max | mean | min | stddev | p50 | p75 | p95 | p98 | p99 | p999 | mean_rate | m1_rate | m5_rate | m15_rate | rate_unit    | duration_unit |
 |------------|-------|-----|------|-----|--------|-----|-----|-----|-----|-----|------|-----------|---------|---------|----------|--------------|---------------|
 | 1524473322 | 102   | 933 | 218  | 51  | 206    | 105 | 282 | 701 | 769 | 845 | 933  | 0.065     | 1.4     | 0.32    | 0.11     | calls/second | milliseconds  |

-This metric reports repair rate and timing for successful repair tasks.
+This metric reports repair rate and timing for successful repair sessions.
+There will be a similar metric called `repairSessions.keyspace.test.successful.false.table.table1` if any repair sessions have failed.

 * T